Education Graduate (EDG)

 This seminar prepares candidates to examine the evidence base for practices they will utilize as future educators.
 The course will provide candidates with the necessary competencies to conduct collaborative inquiry on practice that will enable them to take actions to increase student learning.
 Its purpose is to assist candidates in examining the research literature for critical evidence of the impacts of various practices on student learning for all students, including those identified with disabilities or those who are English language learners.
 Additionally, the seminar will encourage the candidates to become critical consumers of educational research who will ask critical questions about the nature of research and the impacts for all students.
 In addition to developing the skill and will for conducting action research, candidates will design a preliminary research proposal for implementation during their student teaching semester which follows this course.

-EDG 621 Seminar in Inclusive (2-3 credits)
+EDG 621 Seminar in Inclusive Adolescent Teaching and Inquiry (2-3 credits)

 Building on the learning in EDG 620, this class empowers student teachers to understand and apply principles and theories of education to enable student learning in full-time classroom teaching experience through a systematic form of inquiry and reflection developed in the prior semester.
 Candidates will implement a research proposal that will enable them to fulfill the requirements of their capstone project for certification.
 Reflection on the teaching and learning process with an emphasis on professional growth and the support of networks will be emphasized as a way to encourage retention of these future new teachers.
 At the heart of the course is the process of inquiry essential in fostering an effective experience for teaching and learning.

-Course Rotation: PLV; Fall and Spring
+Course Rotation: PLV; Fall, Spring.

 EDG 621A Internship Experience (0.5-1 credits)